 At Newell Brands, we are committed to making our products and operations more sustainable.
-As part of that commitment, the Newell Brands’ Coleman® manufacturing facility based in Wichita, Kansas has become the company’s first site to participate in a utility-scale renewable energy program.
+As part of that commitment, the Newell Brands’ Coleman® manufacturing facility based in Wichita, Kansas has become the company’s first site in the U.S. to participate in a utility-scale renewable energy program.

 The local program empowered the Wichita site to promote renewable wind-generated electricity in April 2021, which will contribute to Newell’s 2025 greenhouse gas reduction goal of 30 percent and generate an annual savings of $85,000.
 Utilizing this program and its wind-powered electricity over the last seven months, we are proud that the site is now net-zero electricity.